 After our own climb on a new route on the Kangshung Face, little interest has been shown on this remote and intimidating part of the mountain where so many opportunities still exist.

-Choosing the route, mapping it out in your head and figuring out the right team, the right approach to climbing, and the gear will be essential.
+The bigger picture and challenge of a new route: from choosing the way, mapping it out in your head and figuring out the right team, the right approach and style of climbing, and the gear will be essential.

-Two years ago, Cory Richards and Esteban Mena, the first climbers in ten years to attempt a new route on Everest chose their own parameters of where to climb, how to climb and with whom to climb – all in highly commendable style.
-While hundreds will continue to crawl up the ridges, on their own individual toils to the top of the world, it is on new routes where some real history of Everest will be made.
+Several years ago, Cory Richards and Esteban Mena, were the first climbers in ten years to attempt a new route on Everest.
+They chose their own parameters of where to climb, how to climb and with whom to climb – all in highly commendable style.
+While hundreds will continue to crawl up the ridges, on their own individual toils to the top of the world, it is on new routes where some real history of Everest can still be made.

 A few strong, brave climbers, in a small tent, on a big mountain, with some steep and challenging climbing that has never been done before .